flueke/mesycontrol/doc/sphinx/index.rst

   the mesytec hardware
 * Storing and loading of single device configurations and complete setups (multiple devices and multiple MRCs)
-* Tabular view of the device memory.
+* Tabular view of the device memory
 * Specialized panels for MHV-4 and MSCF-16
 * Polling of frequently changing parameters (e.g. voltage or current)
 * Scripting support (Python) to automate device control